Jeffrey Carlson, MD updates a family member after surgery

 We will often use a combination of different modalities to help make you comfortable – choosing from oral medications, intravenous medications, nerve blocks, injection of local anesthetic during the surgery, etc. Prior to the surgery, the management of your pain should be discussed with both your anesthesiologist and surgeon.
 Please feel free to bring up any concerns or fears you may have.
 Remember that information on pain management gives you the appropriate expectations and hence a smoother, more comfortable recovery.
 It is important to follow instructions regarding your post-operative pain medication closely.
 Many pain medications take 20 to 30 minutes to begin to work.
 For best results, the pain medication should be taken before the pain becomes too intense.

-—Yes.
+Yes.
 After surgery, you will be taken to a recovery area.
 A nurse will monitor your vital signs and make sure you are comfortable as the anesthesia begins to wear off.
 Once you are awake and alert, your family will be invited back to the recovery area.
-Special arrangements are made for children having surgery. (refer to COVID-19 booklet insert)
+Exceptions may be made with patients with dementia or Alzheimer’s.

 Most patients should continue their usual medications after surgery.
 Patients who have diabetes and those patients on blood thinners may require some adjustment of their medications.
 These instructions will be clarified with you before you leave the facility.
 If you have any questions, please call your surgeon or primary care physician.